VahidFarahmandian/Jinget/04-Presentation/Jinget.Blazor/README.md

 `JingetDateRangePickerElement`: Render a JingetDateRangePicker on the page.
 You can set `Culture` and `EnglishNumber` properties.

 `JingetDropDownListElement`: Render a select input on the page.
-If `Searchable` is set to true, then the user can do search among drop down list items.
+If `IsSearchable=true`, then the user can do search among drop down list items.
 Using `PreBindingFunction` user can define a method to run before `BindingFunction`.
 This method's signature is:

 ```